eleniums/qmk_firmware/keyboards/ploopyco/trackball/keymaps/via/README.md

 https://ploopy.co/classic-trackball/

 ## Instructions
-Follow these instructions to flash updated firmware, keymaps, etc. using QMK.
+Follow these instructions to use QMK to flash updated firmware, keymaps, etc.

 1. Make any changes to firmware files first.
+Use the QMK repo; this fork is only for tracking changes.

+    QMK pulled the entire repo and submodules to: `C:\Users\eleni\qmk_firmware`

 2. Open Windows terminal and open the QMK MSYS profile.
 3. Build the firmware with:
     ```